Alcohol Withdrawal Management

 Alcohol Withdrawal Pathophysiology

-Chronic alcohol use produces neuroadaptive changes in several neurotransmitter systems that drive alcohol withdrawal symptoms.
+Chronic alcohol use changes how key brain chemicals work.
 Alcohol enhances GABA, the brain’s main inhibitory neurotransmitter, and suppresses glutamate, the primary excitatory system.

 Over time, the brain compensates by downregulating GABA signaling and upregulating NMDA glutamate receptors, creating an excitatory imbalance when alcohol is suddenly removed.

-Withdrawal also triggers catecholamine overactivity, particularly a surge in norepinephrine that causes tachycardia, hypertension, tremor, and sweating.
+Additionally, alcohol withdrawal triggers catecholamine overactivity.
+As a result, norepinephrine levels rise, causing tachycardia, hypertension, tremor, and sweating.
 At the same time, dopamine and serotonin signaling decline, contributing to dysphoria, anxiety, and craving.
 Stress pathways in the extended amygdala become activated, intensifying emotional distress.

 Together, reduced inhibition and excessive excitation produce the hyperactive nervous system state characteristic of alcohol withdrawal, which can progress to seizures or delirium tremens in severe cases.